Occupational Therapy for Rheumatology

 What should I expect from my appointment?

-Rheumatology Occupational Therapists hold clinics in the three acute hospitals plus the Buchanan Centre, Coatbridge and also offer virtual appointments online via a video call, using NHS Near Me.
+Initially patients will have a short telephone triage appointment.
+This is to discuss how their symptoms affect them in their daily life.
+If a follow-up appointment is required, this will then be arranged.
+Rheumatology Occupational Therapists hold clinics in the three acute hospitals and also offer virtual appointments online via a video call, using NHS Near Me.
 An out-patient appointment with the Rheumatology Occupational Therapist will last approximately 1 hour.
-Patients are asked to complete a functional assessment form, which will be sent out with the appointment letter, and complete it ahead of their appointment as this will help identify any difficulties that patients may be experiencing with activities of daily living in the areas of self-care, productivity and leisure.
+Patients are often asked to complete a functional assessment form, which will be sent out with the appointment letter, and complete it ahead of their appointment as this will help identify any difficulties that patients may be experiencing with activities of daily living in the areas of self-care, productivity and leisure.

 Self-care